AtsukoCoffey/healthy-food-club/README.md

 This feature is showing contact information and map of the venue.
 Added a link under the contact information section, I want to lead users back into the form section again.

-I had a problem with google map [Bugs](#bugs), Lighthouse auditing told me about third party cookies in this map.
+I had a problem with google map, Lighthouse auditing told me about third party cookies in this map.
+[Bugs](#bugs)